Azure/AzureAuth/README.md

 ## Obtaining tokens

 The main function in AzureAuth is `get_azure_token`, which obtains an OAuth token from AAD.
-The token is cached in a user-specific directory using the [rappdirs](https://github.com/r-lib/rappdirs) package, and future requests will use the cached token without needing you to reauthenticate.
+The token is saved in a user-specific directory; future requests will use the saved token without needing you to reauthenticate.
+The default location for the token directory is determined using the [rappdirs](https://github.com/r-lib/rappdirs) package, or you can specify the location in the `R_AZURE_DATA_DIR` environment variable.

 ```r
 library(AzureAuth)

 token <- get_azure_token(resource="myresource", tenant="mytenant", app="app_id", ...)
 ```

-For reasons of CRAN policy, the first time AzureAuth is loaded, it will prompt you for permission to create this directory.
-Unless you have a specific reason otherwise, it's recommended that you allow the directory to be created.
-Note that most other cloud engineering tools save credentials in this way, including Docker, Kubernetes, and the Azure CLI itself.
-The prompt only appears in an interactive session; if AzureAuth is loaded in a batch script, the directory is not created if it doesn't already exist.

 Other supplied functions include `list_azure_tokens`, `delete_azure_token` and `clean_token_directory`, to let you manage the token cache.